Maps, Internet Sites, GPS

 Belgium and Luxembourg.

-The best English alternative to the Topo Guides is the book by Paddy Dillon, "Walking the French Alps: GR5".
+The best (and perhaps only) English alternative to the Topo Guides is the book by Paddy Dillon, "Walking the French Alps: GR5".
 It is

-available on-line from Amazon-associated suppliers in the USA, and
+available on-line from Amazon-associated suppliers in the USA, France and Britain, and

-this volume, other than its being in English, are three: 1) compactness:
+this volume, compared to the French topoguides, other than its being in English, are two: 1) compactness:

 Four Topo Guides have been condensed into one volume that weighs

-no topographical maps, and another is that it contains less information of the local
+no topographical maps, though the included maps give one an idea of the route; 2) that it contains less information of the local